How to Get Rid of Textured Skin - The Ultimate Guide

 Uneven Skin Texture vs. An Uneven Complexion

-For those wondering “why is my skin so textured,” it can be due to many factors.
 Some skin texture issues stem from genetics, medications, hormonal changes, or allergies, while others are caused directly by an imbalanced lifestyle, diet, a lack of stress management, sleep, or skincare.
-Textured skin is often just a symptom or a flag that the body waves to let us know it needs help.

 - Free radical damage

-Dry skin disorders from eczema to flaking, redness, and itching are majorly linked to the immune system.
 The immune system is impacted greatly by imbalanced microflora within the microbiome.
-Leaky gut, food, skin, and inhaled allergens, and environmental factors such as pollutants, and climate can all alter a healthy microbiome with dehydration.
+Leaky gut, as well as food, skin, and inhaled allergens, plus environmental factors like pollutants, and climate impacts can all alter a healthy microbiome and dehydrate skin.

-Textured skin from inflammation can include: bacterial, fungal, and viral infections (herpes, warts), bacterial imbalance (acne), immunity dysfunction (psoriasis), allergies (redness, hives), gut conditions, excessive sun exposure, fissures, and cracks from dry skin all play a role on inflammatory skin texture issues that cause the microbiome to work overtime.
+Textured skin from inflammation can include: bacterial, fungal, and viral infections (herpes, warts), bacterial imbalance (acne), as well as immunity dysfunction (psoriasis).

 Free Radical Damage

-When these three issues go unchecked, it’s like a never-ending cycle that contributes even further to breaking down the microbiome, which in turn, impacts the body, depletes skin health, and causes skin texture issues.
+When these three issues go unchecked, it’s like a never-ending cycle that contributes even further to breaking down the microbiome.
+In turn, this impacts the body, depletes skin health, and causes skin texture issues.

-Here are just some of the biggest contenders in causing dehydration, inflammation, and oxidative stress leading to microbiome damage and textured skin.
+The following are just some of the biggest contenders in causing dehydration, inflammation, and oxidative stress leading to microbiome damage and textured skin:

 Lack of Sleep